manucabral/pyrankingfifa/README.md

 ## pyrankingfifa

-A lightweight and zero dependencies Python library for extract the current FIFA World Ranking.
+A lightweight and zero dependencies Python library that allows you to extract the Ranking FIFA since 2007.

+This library wraps the FIFA Ranking through ceroaceros/soccerzz website.
+Note this isn't affiliated with FIFA or ceroaceros.

 ### Installation
 PyPI package is not available yet, clone it.